KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 - Python
 - PyQt

-Python is a very popular and approachable programming language.
-PyQt lets you use Qt through Python.
+Python is a very popular and approachable programming language and PyQt lets you use Qt through Python.
 Qt (pronounced "cute") is a C++ library for creating cross-platform graphical user interfaces.

 I recommend reading the first 200 pages or so of [Python Crash Course, 2nd Edition](https://www.amazon.com/Python-Crash-Course-2nd-Edition/dp/1593279280) to learn Python and [Create GUI Applications with Python & PyQt5](https://leanpub.com/create-simple-gui-applications) if you want to read a book about PyQt too.